 According to the US non-governmental organisation, Green Scissors Campaign, between 1948 and 1998, the US government spent US $111.5 billion on energy research and development programmes.
 As much as 60 per cent, or US $66 billion, of this amount was spent on nuclear energy research and US $23 billion on fossil fuel research.

 "In all OECD (Organisation for Economic Cooperation and Development) countries, 80 per cent of the public money for energy research projects in the last 50 years went to nuclear energy.
 The result: only five per cent of the energy in the world comes from nuclear sources," says Hans-Josef Fell, a member of the German parliament from the Green Party.
 Between 1994-2001, more than US $72 billion was given to the coal sector in the European Union (EU).
-Germany, between 1970-2003, gave US $144 billion as subsidy to the coal mining industry.
+Germany, between 1970-2003, gave US $144 billion as subsidy for coal mining industry.

 Several tricks disguise subsidies to fossil fuels.
 Take for instance the energy legislation debated in the US last year.
 As per the US Congressional Budget Office (CBO), the draft 2003 energy bill would increase direct spending on energy by US $3.7 billion over 2004-2008 and by US $5.4 billion over 2004-2013.
 Revenues would be divided between electricity, coal, oil and natural gas production and nuclear power sectors.
 Only a very small share will be spent on renewables.
 The bill's drafters say all this is being done for energy security.